InteractiveComputerGraphics/splashsurf/README.md

         --output-dir <output-dir>                              Optional base directory for all output files --output-dm-grid <output-dm-grid>
-            Optional filename for writing the intermediate density map grid to disk
+            Optional filename for writing the grid representation of the intermediate density map to disk

         --output-dm-points <output-dm-points>
-            Optional filename for writing the intermediate density map point cloud to disk
+            Optional filename for writing the point cloud representation of the intermediate density map to disk

     -o <output-file>                                           Filename for writing the reconstructed surface to disk --particle-radius <particle-radius>                    The particle radius of the input data --rest-density <rest-density>                          The rest density of the fluid [default: 1000.0] --splash-detection-radius <splash-detection-radius>
-            If a particle has no neighbors in this radius (in multiplies of the particle radius), it is considered as a free particles
+            If a particle has no neighbors in this radius (in multiplies of the particle radius) it is considered as a free particles
         --surface-threshold <surface-threshold>
-            The iso-surface threshold for the density, i.e. at what reconstructed density does the fluid start
+            The iso-surface threshold for the density, i.e. value of the reconstructed density that indicates the fluid surface

 ARGS:
     <input-file>    Path to the input file where the particle positions are stored (supported formats: VTK, binary